🏠 Awaab's Law 2026:See the compliance equipment guide →

 • 16W — lower running costs for smaller spaces

-View on Amazon
+Check price on Amazon

 As an Amazon Associate, PestPro Index earns from qualifying purchases.

-The PlusZap 16W is the compact sibling of our top-rated 30W model, offering the same Insect-O-Cutor build quality and aluminium construction in a smaller, lower-wattage package.
+The PlusZap 16W is the compact sibling of our Best Overall 30W model, offering the same Insect-O-Cutor build quality and aluminium construction in a smaller, lower-wattage package.
 At 16W, this unit is designed for offices, smaller food preparation areas, service counters, reception areas, and any commercial space where a full 30W unit would be overkill.
 The lower wattage also translates directly to lower running costs — an important consideration for businesses deploying multiple units across a site.

 The aluminium casing is identical in quality to the 30W model: corrosion-resistant, easy to wipe clean, and designed to meet the hygiene standards expected in commercial food environments.
 The unit includes a removable catch tray and pre-installed UV lamps, keeping installation simple and quick.
 Coverage is rated for rooms up to approximately 40 square metres, which is ample for most individual offices, small cafes, sandwich shops, and food preparation rooms.